Review: BenQ PD2725U-T Computer Monitor [u]

 Posted on by Larry

-[Update, Nov.
+Update, Nov.
 17, 2024.
-After owning this monitor for a year and a half, I love how the screen looks and the stand it is on, but there are two features that drive me completely nuts: How difficult it is to connect cables without laying the monitor on its side and how it is impossible to easily change monitor inputs either using the puck or the toggle thingy on the back of the monitor.
+After owning this monitor for a year and a half, I love how the screen looks and the stand it is on, but one feature that drives me completely nuts: How difficult it is to connect cables without laying the monitor on its side.

 Compounding connecting cables, the monitor labels are engraved into the plastic case, which is a dark, dark gray.
 The labels are impossible to read without a flashlight and magnifying glass.

-If you never change cables or inputs, this isn’t a big deal.
-But I’m constantly switching gear and changing the monitor settings are beyond challenging.
-Sigh….
-It should not be this difficult.]
+If you never change cables, this isn’t a big deal.
+But, it should not be this difficult.]

 About a month ago, I purchased a BenQ PD2725U monitor because I wanted a color accurate monitor for scanning still images and video editing.
 My goal was to get a monitor that I could trust that what I was seeing was what the image actually looked like.
 The specs of the BenQ met that goal.